-Dating sites like OkCupid.com or chemistry.com boast about their in-depth personality tests and about finding someone with similar answers to the questions you answer on their tests, can result in finding the perfect mate.
+Dating sites boast about their in-depth personality tests and about finding someone with similar answers to the questions you answer on their tests can result in finding your soulmate or the perfect mate.

 All of these reasons, create quite the compelling case for compatibility sites —but how well and how long do the relationships that have similar interests and quirks truly last?

-Dr. Ted Hudson of the University of Texas, ran a longitudinal study of couples that had been married for years and in his research he found out something quite surprising.
-Dr. Ted Hudson’s explains,
+Dr. Ted L. Huston of the University of Texas ran a longitudinal study of couples that had been married for years and in his research, he found out something quite surprising.
+Dr. Huston’s explains,

 “My research shows that there is no difference in the objective compatibility between those couples who are unhappy and those who are happy”.

 That’s where the issue arises with compatibility, everyone who is unhappy naturally blames it on the facade of compatibility.
-They fail to realize and comprehend that a successful relationship does not hinge its posterity on how alike you are —instead it hangs on by the sheer will power and want to stay in a relationship.
+They fail to realize and comprehend that a successful relationship does not hinge its posterity on how alike you are —instead, it hangs on by the sheer willpower and desire to stay in a relationship.

 So we know that building a relationship with another person is dependent on you and the other person.
 It has more or less nothing to do with compatibility.
 But if you can’t depend on compatibility exams or some standard form of testing to find your ideal mate, then how do we do it?

 John Gottman, the founder and director of the Relationship Research Institute in Seattle, said that measures of personality are incapable of truly predicting the length or success of a relationship.

 John Gottman’s Relationship Research Institute discovered that couples who focus their energy on building something meaningful together in their life (e.g., starting a business together like a magazine,) tend to last the longest.
 How a couple interacts is the single most fundamental aspect of creating a successful relationship.